 Control systems and

 Control devices such as PLCs are masters on the EtherCAT network, whereas measurement devices like data acquisition systems are slaves.

 By installing an EtherCAT slave port into their DAQ systems, Dewesoft eliminates the limitations of Phase 1 and Phase 2 integrations, and brings the DAQ system directly into the real-time control system:

-This truly is a Phase 3 implementation, because the DAQ system is a true slave node on the EtherCAT network, sending time-stamped (deterministic) data at the direction of the host.
+This truly is a Phase 3 implementation, because the DAQ system is a true slave node on the EtherCAT network, sending time-stamped (deterministic) data in the direction of the host.
 There is no more redundant A/D conversion or non-deterministic Ethernet data.

 Problem solved?
 Yes, but this is actually just the beginning.
-Dewesoft DAQ systems like the SIRIUS RT and IOLITE models can also stream much higher speed data in parallel via USB (or Ethernet) to a secondary computer.
+Dewesoft DAQ systems like the SIRIUS RT and IOLITE models can also stream much higher-speed data in parallel via USB (or Ethernet) to a secondary computer.